khyperia/Clam/README.md

 CLAM2_FULLLSCREEN: Whether or not to tell GLUT to fullscreen the window

-CLAM2_UNSAFE_DELAY_FRAMES: You probably don't want to set this to anything other than 0.
-However, increasing to 1, 2 or 3 may increase framerate due to network lag.
-Setting it to anything other than zero **WILL BREAK** any lua scripts that download buffers!

 CLAM2_SLAVES: Tilde-separated list of IPs for the host to connect to (in the case of echo servers, this will probably be the same IP repeated multiple times)